You decide.

 PRE-RECORDED WORKSHOP SERIES

-On the receiving end: Sometimes, criticism and advice are welcome and helpful - you take to heart what someone has to say, and you grow as a result.
-At other times, your critic or advice-giver means well but is not helping - you don't need or want their input, you didn't ask for it, but here it is, and now what?
+If someone is criticizing you or giving you advice: Sometimes, this is welcome and helpful - you take to heart what the person has to say, and you grow as a result.
+At other times, your critic or advice-giver may mean well but they are not helping - you don't need or want their input, you didn't ask for it, but here it is, and now what?
 And sometimes you're too hurt, or too busy defending yourself, to see whether there might be a gift hidden behind the attack.

 And then there's that pesky voice inside your head: This one may be your loudest and meanest critic yet.
 And your most "effective" one, because it knows where to hit and really hurt you.
 And it's always with you and won't shut up.
 Maybe you don't need anyone else's feedback, because you've already said far worse things to yourself ...